 Please ensure Javascript is enabled for purposes of website accessibility

-investing 101 chalkboard, lesson, how to start investing in stocks today
+investing 101 chalkboard, lesson, how to invest in stocks for beginners

 Here at Cabot, we pride ourselves on our in-depth coverage of the best growth stocks, value stocks, income stocks, personal finance and more.
-However, that coverage does presume that more casual readers already know the basics of identifying a stock, working with a broker and how to trade a stock.
-So today we’ll offer a primer that will answer a more basic question of how to start investing in stocks today.
+However, that coverage does presume that our readers already know the basics of identifying a stock, working with a broker and how to trade a stock.
+So today we’ll offer a primer that will answer a more basic question of how to invest in stocks for true beginners.

 As seasoned readers know, investing in stocks can be both mentally and financially rewarding and offers the best opportunity to meaningfully grow your net worth.
 It’s hard to overstate how important this is.
 Your net worth is more than just a line item on a spreadsheet; it represents measurable progress toward significant life goals.